-This article will show you how to manually generate a Certificate Signing Request (or CSR) in the Apache web hosting environment using OpenSSL.
+This article will show you how to manually generate a Certificate Signing Request (or CSR) in an Apache or Nginx web hosting environment using OpenSSL.

 This process has two steps: creation of a private key, then creating the CSR itself.
 Manual creation of these items is performed in a terminal window, using commands as detailed below.
 Both of these items will be saved as text files.